Frequently Asked Questions

 Can you test out of hours or at the weekends?

 On larger developments we actually prefer to work out of hours say 4pm – 11pm as with uninterrupted access we can achieve a lot more and save you money.
-There are no additional costs for working out of hours or weekends.

 What happens if I fail?